Fushuma/FIP/FIP-1.md

    - Performed through a Decentralized Autonomous Organization (DAO).
    - The DAO oversees fund allocation and project approvals, ensuring community participation and decentralized control.

-### Augmented Bonding Curve (ABC) Details
+### Quadratic Bonding Curve (ABC) Details

-The Reserve Fund operates based on an ABC mechanism, providing price discovery and liquidity management.
+The Reserve Fund operates based on an QBC mechanism, providing price discovery and liquidity management.
 - **Buying Tokens:** As more tokens are bought, the price increases due to higher demand.
 - **Selling Tokens:** As tokens are sold, the price decreases, maintaining balance in the system.